cardboardci/dockerfiles/images/netlify/README.md

 # cardboardci/netlify

 cardboardci/netlify is a Docker image built with continuous integration builds in mind.
-Each tag contains an NetlifyCLI version and any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+Each tag contains any binaries and tools that are required for builds to complete successfully in a continuous integration environment.
+This includes `jq`, `curl`, `bash` and utilities for deploying to netlify.

 The Netlify CLI facilitates the deployment of websites to Netlify, to improve the site building experience.